Yoga Instructor Career - 2023 Salary, Prospects & More

 It is believed to have been established over 5000 years ago in Northern India and was first mentioned in Veda scripts.

-These ancient Vedas are considered to be the foundational documents of the Hindu faith.
+These ancient Vedas are the foundational documents of the Hindu faith.

-Yoga itself is one of 6 Hindu philosophies but also has a stake in the Buddhist faith.
+Yoga is one of 6 Hindu philosophies but also has a stake in the Buddhist faith.

 Besides breathing and flexibility, yoga promotes improved strength and is well known for its mental health benefits.

-All the aspects culminate in an experience that many believe to be spiritually uplifting.
+All the aspects culminate in an experience that many believe spiritually uplifting.

-That’s because aside from the physical components, known as Asanas, yoga typically employs an array of stimulating conditions such as the use of candles, essential oils, or incense for aromatherapy, as well as soothing tones and music designed to raise vibrational state.
+That’s because aside from the physical components known as Asanas, yoga typically employs an array of stimulating conditions such as using candles, essential oils, or incense for aromatherapy, soothing tones, and music designed to raise vibrational state.

 A style of yoga known as Bikram even implements a heated environment to stimulate the desired effects.